z1137254268/fastmac/README.md

 ## Using ssh to connect to other servers

-`fastmac` (or linux) can be handy if you're out and about but need to safely access one of your servers.
 You can ssh from your fastmac/linux instance to your servers.
 First you have to set up a GitHub secret containing the ssh private key needed to connect to your server.
 To set one up, [click here](../../settings/secrets/new) to create a new secret, name it `SSH_KEY` (it must be that exact name), and paste your private key file (e.g. `~/.ssh/id_rsa`) contents as the value.
 Save your secret, and then when you connect using the fastmac/linux steps, you'll find that your terminal has your key ready for use.

 **NB**: anyone who has access to your GitHub account can access your `SSH_KEY` contents by running this action.
 Therefore, you should only use a key which is not security sensitive, or at the very least ensure that it is password protected with a strong password.